-The announcement of five new temples to be built across the world this conference was an exciting and hopeful message to many members.
+The announcement of seven new temples to be built across the world (three of which are the first in their countries) this conference was an exciting and historic message to many members—and it even fulfilled prophecy.

-But there have been times when prophets and apostles have foretold of temples to be built in countries around the world, including the Nairobi Kenya Temple President Monson just announced this weekend.
+There have been times when prophets and apostles have foretold of temples to be built in countries around the world, including the Managua Nicaragua Temple President Russell M. Nelson just announced this weekend.

 Image from ldschurchtemples.com